Green Impact Scheme

 How do I apply?

-Send a proposal of no more than 300 words, outlining what you are planning to use the money for and why your Green Impact team would benefit, to Marianne at email@example.com.
+Send a proposal of no more than 300 words, outlining what you are planning to use the money for and why your Green Impact team would benefit, to Maev Moran at email@example.com

 Green Impact for students

 Green Impact Project Assistants (GIPAs) help staff teams achieve their Green Impact Awards and gain practical experience and important skills in communication and project management, as well as contributing towards sustainability within University departments.
-This opportunity is not currently open.
+If you are interested in being a Green Impact Project Assistant contact Maev Moran at firstname.lastname@example.org.

-Audits will take place on 6th May, with a mandatory training session before that.
+Audits will take place in May, with a mandatory training session before that.

 Keep an eye on our Volunteering webpage for more information about these opportunities.